-\cref{fig:rq1_FT_geographic} is the equivalent of Fig. 4 but on the geographic test split. \cref{tab:ft_ranks_by_task} shows model rankings on each task and overall.
+\cref{fig:rq1_FT_geographic} is the equivalent of Fig. 4 but on the geographic test split.
 We additionally run linear probing experiments, in which the encoder is frozen and only the task decoder is trained.
 The \emph{linear probing} results are reported in \cref{fig:rq1_LP_random}, \cref{fig:rq1_LP_geographic}, \cref{fig:rq2_LP}, and \cref{fig:rq3_LP}, which correspond to the \emph{finetuning} results presented in Fig. 4, \cref{fig:rq1_FT_geographic}, Fig. 5, and Fig. 6, respectively.
 For readability, we provide brief interpretations of the results in the figure captions.